 But think about this idea for a second – will it be worth it to have one card you can use repeatedly?
 Well, you’re in luck!
 So today, we’ll tell you – yes, it probably is possible.

 Presenting the KOHO Prepaid Mastercard – more than just a card from grocery stores, especially those “just cash” you thought were thoughtful enough gifts.
-These cards are personalized, have extremely low to no fees, are rich with perks and benefits, and are user-friendly because of their sleek, simple-to-use associated app.
+This guaranteed credit card is personalized, has extremely low to no fees, is rich with perks and benefits, and is user-friendly because of its sleek, simple-to-use associated app.

 KOHO Premium is available for a monthly or annual fee.